 Dr. Kostas Konstantinou, PhD CEng MIET MIEEE Senior Consultant

 Kostas is a MATLAB and simulation enthusiast.
 He is an advanced user and developer of GIS and CAD tools.

 Kostas was involved in assessing the cost and benefit of 5G for a tier 1 mobile network operator.
 He understands the theoretical and realistic benefits of 5G beamforming and massive MIMO and implemented the tool that Ofcom verifies against white space database providers.
 He was in charge of a multi-server computational puzzle to assess potential benefits of rural small cells.
 His simulation work was the basis for Ofcom’s 4G coverage obligation verification methodology.

 Dr. Abhaya Sumanasena, PhD CEng SMIEEE MIET Managing Consultant

-Previously Abhaya was Principal Capacity Strategist at 3UK, where he provided leadership to cross-functional teams to deliver multi-million pound network capacity programs and investigated long term strategic solutions to manage network congestion levels.
-He was also Technical Policy Manager at Ofcom, where he played an influential role on maintaining UK propositions and developing policies on mobile spectrum.
-Previous to that he was Head of Capacity and Opimisation/Principal Engineer at Ericsson, providing leadership to drive a highly performing team to deploy the UK’s first HSDPA network.
+Previously Abhaya led and delivered multi-million pound strategic network capacity programs at 3UK.
+He has also played an influential role in maintaining UK propositions and developing policies on mobile spectrum at Ofcom and, as the Head of Capacity and Principal Engineer at Ericsson, provided leadership to deploy the UK’s first HSDPA network.